 There’s a bit more to this method than the above virtual wallets.
 You can learn more about Bitcoin casino gambling here.

-In January 2014 Vera & John became the first (and only) licensed & regulated live dealer casino to accept Bitcoin deposits.
+In January 2014 Vera & John became the first licensed & regulated live dealer casino to accept Bitcoin deposits.

 In late 2016 the UK Gambling Commission changed their stance on Bitcoin, endorsing digital currencies generally in their description of payment services.
 We may see more UK licensed casinos offering Bitcoin deposits in future.

-Live casinos currently offering cryptocurrency deposits and withdrawals, including Bitcoin include:
+Live casinos currently offering cryptocurrency deposits and withdrawals, including Bitcoin:

 Apple Pay

 Users of Apple products, iPhone, iPad, Mac and AppleWatch in particular will be very familiar with Apple Pay.
-Your credit card details are securely stored on the Apple Wallet App which then facilitates payments you choose to make using your chosen device.
-It’s Apple’s version of a digital wallet.
+Your credit card details are securely stored on the Apple Wallet App which then allows you to make secure, contactless payments using your chosen device.
+Its Apple’s version of a digital wallet.

-Live casinos currently offering Apple Pay deposits include:
+Live casinos currently offering Apple Pay deposits and withdrawals include:

 888